Ilovemyhous/Who/README.md

 About the name, it's called *Who ?* because you will be asked questions, and you will have to answer them.
 The game will then adapt to your answer, and will give you a different outcome.

 Why a remake?
 I started this project in 2022, and since then, my programming skills have ~~hopefully~~ improved, and I wanted to make a better version of the game.
-I can't really call this a V2, since the game is not finished yet, but some original things have been kept.
+I can't really call this a V2, since the game is not finished yet, but some original things have been kept, it's just that I try to restructure the code.

 ## To-Do
 *Along with their time and date of completion.
 (If available)*